AnthonyMastrean/anthonymastrean.github.com/source/_posts/2014-06-09-what-type-of-reviews-do-you-practice.markdown

 published: false
 ---

-A professor of mine asked about the kind of "reviews" that I've practiced in the industry.
-In the [verification & validation][1] classes, they cover a wide array of practices.
-Some are more popular than others.
+A professor of mine asked about the kinds of "reviews" that I have practiced in the industry.
+They cover a wide range of practices in the [verification & validation][1] classes.
+Times, practices, and industry has changed and so some of these are more popular and others are practically unheard of anymore.

  * Ad Hoc Review
  * Peer Desk-Check